What are dental inlays and onlays?

 Dental inlays are used when the damage or decay on the tooth does not include the cusp of the tooth.
 A dental onlay, on the other hand, may be used to restore a tooth if the damage extends to the cusps.
 In essence, dental inlays and onlays both serve the same purpose of effectively restoring the tooth.

-For more information on the benefits of dental inlays and onlays in Kimball, Michigan, we invite you to contact us today at the dental office of Dr. Ferguson and Dr. Smith!
+For more information on the benefits of dental inlays and onlays in Kimball, Michigan, we invite you to contact the dental office of Dr. Scott Ferguson and Dr. Zachary Smith at 810-985-3301!